Variance estimation in graphs with the fused lasso: Introduction

 \subsection{Summary of results}

-We make the following contributions for the model described in (\ref{eqn:model}) with a graph $G$.
+We make the following contributions for the model described in (\ref{eqn:model}) with a connected graph $G$.

 \begin{enumerate} \item If the variances satisfy $v_i^* = v_0^*$ for all $i=1,\ldots,n$, then we show that, under a simple moment condition, there exists an estimator $\hat{v}$ that can be found in linear time, $O(n + \vert E\vert) $, and satisfies The estimator $\hat{v}$ is based on first running depth-first search (DFS) on the graph $G$ and then using the differences of the $y_i$'s along the ordering.
 A detailed construction is given in Section \ref{sec:homo}.
 Notably, when $G$ is a 1D or 2D grid graph and $\|\nabla_G \theta^*\|_{1}$ has a canonical scaling, the rate in (\ref{eqn:u1}) is minimax optimal.
+Moreover, our estimator is the first for the problem of estimating the variance in the sequence model where the measurements are collected in a general graph.
+We also show with experiments in Appendix \ref{sec:model_selection} that the estimator $\hat{v}$ can be useful for model selection when the goal is to estimate $\theta^*$.

 \item For the fused lasso estimator defined in (\ref{eqn:gfl}), under a moment condition and an assumption stating that